Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.english.txt

 For BGT, the sword of Sarevok will be stolen at Labyrinth exit by someone the PC will meet again in BGII.
 (This is in accordance to what the Djinni tells about the sword in BGII.)

 For EE games, Sarevok's sword can be handed to the Dukes.
 (This is in accordance to SoD where sources tell that the sword was stolen from the palace.)

+Note: If you install this component and "Put Sword of Chaos +2 in Sarevok's inventory" from BGT Tweaks, Sarevok will drop two swords.

 6 Imoen and Duke Jannath (Imoen Gets Residence Inside Palace)